pforret/WinAdmin/waRmZip/readme.txt

-fo   : filter only - only process files with extension (default: process all files) fn   : filter not  - don't process files with extension(default: process all files) gt   : greater than- only process when larger than     (default: 0 KB) lt   : lesser than - only process when smaller than    (default: 1 GB) r    : recursive   - also process subfolders           (default: don't process subfolders) nh   : no hidden   - do not process hidden files/folders(default: just process them) t    : test mode   - don't actually process files - just show what would be done
+fo   : filter only - only process files with extension (default: process all files) fn   : filter not  - don't process files with extension(default: process all files) gt   : greater than- only process when larger than     (default: 0 KB) lt   : lesser than - only process when smaller than    (default: 4GB) r    : recursive   - also process subfolders           (default: don't process subfolders) nh   : no hidden   - do not process hidden files/folders(default: just process them) t    : test mode   - don't actually process files - just show what would be done